-Fortunately, the best money-saving apps on the market today promote saving techniques that work around your regular spending habits – sometimes so smoothly you save money without even noticing.
+The best money-saving apps on the market today promote saving techniques that work around your regular spending habits to help you plan for the future.

 - Options – Saving, investing, and checking accounts, retirement accounts, children’s UTMA/UGMA accounts, cash back extension.